 A few days ago Ron added more grass seed.
 Since then we have seen more sun than rain and the daytime temperatures have risen a bit.
 All good things.
 In the encouraging warmth of today's sunshine you can watch the grass grow... well, almost.
 Those vivid green shoots are getting taller by the hour, except in those annoying bare spots where they haven't even sprouted yet.

-Patience, I really need to grow some patience.
+Patience, besides grass, I really need to grow some patience.

 That's it, the new lawn after three weeks of mixed weather conditions.
 We have seen downpours, windstorms, nearly freezing overnight temperatures and the occasional sunny day that approached sixty degrees.
 This is Springtime in Seattle, with its notorious "just wait 15 minutes and conditions will change" weather.
 Skiers revel in several inches of new snow dumped on nearby mountains while joggers run in the parks dressed in tank tops and shorts.
 Myself, I vote for warm and sunny.